Ada's Cafe

 We will attend as a partner of Access Earth, an Irish startup focused on accessibility.
 We began a research collaboration less than a year ago with the aim of taking forward our collective efforts to elevate the lives of people with disabilities.

-get ready to head to the UN, we are excited to share with you a detailed look into the research collaboration.
+So as we get ready to head to the UN, we are excited to share with you a detailed look into the research collaboration.

 The story so far